-Colorado Securities Commission Chris Myklebust is stepping down after board members and local attorneys questioned the validity of his appointment by an outgoing regulator, according to an email sent to board members Thursday.
+Colorado Securities Commissioner Chris Myklebust is stepping down after board members and local attorneys questioned the validity of his appointment by an outgoing regulator, according to an email sent to board members Thursday.

 Myklebust will leave the post on Sept.
 20, Patty Salazar, the current executive director of the Department of Regulatory Agencies, said in an email.
 She said Myklebust offered to quit in order to help preserve public trust.